 .
 This Agreement (including any documents referred to herein) sets forth the entire understanding of the Parties hereto with respect to the subject matter contemplated hereby.
-Any and all previous agreements and understandings between or among the Parties regarding the subject matter hereof, whether written or oral, are superseded by this Agreement, including without limitation any employment offer letters.
-Notwithstanding the foregoing, nothing provided herein shall supersede the terms of any Restricted Stock Agreement, which shall remain in full force and effect pursuant to its terms and, in the event of a conflict between such agreement and the terms of this Agreement, the provision of the agreement which is both enforceable and most protective of the Company's interests shall control.
+Any and all previous agreements and understandings between or among the Parties regarding the subject matter hereof, whether written or oral, are superseded by this Agreement, including without limitation the 2015 Employment Agreement.
 This Agreement shall not be amended or modified except by a written instrument duly executed by each of the Parties hereto.
 Any extension or waiver by any party of any provision hereto shall be valid only if set forth in an instrument in writing signed on behalf of such party.